DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Video Filtering Pipeline

-\textbf{Step 1: Transcription.} We generated automatic speech recognition (ASR) transcripts for all 5,000 initially selected videos using the OpenAI Whisper model.
+\textbf{Step 1: Transcription.} We generated automatic speech recognition (ASR) transcripts for all 5,000 candidate videos using the OpenAI Whisper model~\cite{pmlr-v202-radford23a}.
+These transcripts serve as the sole input to all subsequent processing stages, enabling a fully automated and reproducible pipeline.

-\textbf{Step 2: Clustering and Schema Definition.} To define the relevant feature space without manual annotation, we embedded the raw transcripts and applied HDBSCAN clustering.
-This analysis revealed three distinct content clusters.
-Based on the centroids of these clusters, we derived a taxonomy of 30 binary features required to identify high-value de-escalation scenarios.
+\textbf{Step 2: Clustering and schema definition.} To define the relevant feature space without manual annotation, we embedded the raw transcripts using a sentence-level encoder and applied HDBSCAN clustering.
+This unsupervised analysis revealed three distinct content clusters.
+By examining the semantic centroids of these clusters, we derived a taxonomy of 30 binary features designed to identify high-value de-escalation scenarios.
+The resulting feature schema $F$ is organized into five categories, detailed below and summarized in Figure~\ref{fig:feature_schema}.